JoaquinGL/hiit-timer-v2/blueprint.md

 *   **Screens:**
     1.  **Home/Config:** A central panel for configuring workouts.
-    2.  **Workout:** A minimal, full-screen timer display with a progress bar and background image/video support.
+    2.  **Workout:** A minimal, full-screen timer display.
+The layout is designed to be minimalistic to allow for a video background.
+The progress bar is at the top, the timer is in the top-left corner, the round information is in the top-right corner, and the control buttons are centered at the bottom.
     3.  **Finished:** A summary screen with workout statistics.
 *   **State Management:** Svelte stores for workout and session state.
 *   **PWA:** Offline support, installable, and screen-wake-lock.